drew-abbo/mcfunc_compiler/README.md

 ## CLI App

+This section desribes how to use the `mcfunc` compiler via the CLI/terminal.

 ### Direcly Passing Source Files

 Run `mcfunc` followed by a list of source files to generate a data pack in the